shun-li-casia/robotics_sdk_tda4vm/ros1/nodes/ti_estop/README.md

 To create LDC-format LUT for ZED camera, please refer to [zed_capture/README.md](../../drivers/zed_capture/README.md).

 ### Camera Mounting
-For accurate obstacle detection, it is important to mount properly and correct values of `camera_height` and `camera_pitch` should be provided.
-For example, incorrect values of camera pitch angle result in 3D object boxes being overlaid in front of or behind obstacles on images.
+For accurate obstacle detection, it is crucial to properly mount the camera and provide correct values for `camera_height` and `camera_pitch`.
+Incorrect values of the camera pitch angle can result in 3D object boxes being overlaid in front of or behind obstacles on the images.
 It is recommended to install the stereo camera parallel to the ground plane or slightly tilted downward, e.g., between 0° and 10°.
-In general, camera pitch angle should be close to 0 when a camera's height is low, while camera pitch angle can be larger to some extent when the camera is mounted higher.
+In general, when the camera is mounted at a low height, the camera pitch angle should be close to 0.
+On the other hand, if the camera is mounted at a higher position, the camera pitch angle can be larger to some extent.

+By ensuring the camera is mounted correctly and providing accurate values for the camera height and pitch angle, you can optimize the obstacle detection process and improve the accuracy of the results.